 As Dr. Sinn points out, dogs are amazingly resilient.
 If there is a significant event associated with their depression, often some simple environmental and social changes can make a huge difference.
 She suggests things like “spending some extra time with them, taking them on extra fun walks, playing a little tug, or having a little grooming session.”
 Usually, with a little time, extra attention, and enjoyable enrichment, your dog will move through their depression without any major difficulty.

-For some dogs, their depression is a less transient, more serious long-term issue, and they will need extra support.
+For some dogs, their depression is a more permanent issue that can be more serious in the long term.
+This dog will need extra support.
 Dr. Sinn is keen to reiterate that these dogs have often had a particularly traumatic past, and it is not a surprise that they need extra help.

-Often behavioral guidance from a professional is recommended, and, in some instances, pharmacological support may be beneficial.
+Often behavioral guidance from a professional is recommended, and, in some instances, you may want to discuss pharmacological support with your vet.
 “We don’t medicate out of convenience for the owner,” says Dr. Sinn.
 “But if the poor dog is unable to function the majority of the time, then something needs to be done to address the quality of life and welfare of that individual.”

 “I think it’s important to acknowledge that pharmaceutical options aren’t the only treatment for dogs suffering from mental illness, but rather just a part of the treatment plan,” points out Dr. Ballantyne.
-“Often the most effective treatment plans include a combination of pharmaceuticals, careful environmental management, and behavior modification, rather than just one of these modalities.”
+She notes that the most effective treatment plans may include a combination of pharmaceuticals, managing your dog’s environment, and behavior modification.